 As a storyteller, I’ve searched for a way, not backwards, but towards: towards an appreciation of the old stories and myths of the land and its seasons; towards an understanding that those stories remain vital, in the sense of being alive and necessary.

 I was fortunate, as a student at the School of Scottish Studies in Edinburgh, to be around at the beginning of the Scottish Storytelling Centre and Forum.
 I sat on the Forum’s committee and helped host the monthly Guid Crack Club.
 More than anything, I was grateful to spend time in the company of a generation of outstanding storytellers and tradition bearers, now passed: folk like Duncan Williamson, Willie and Bella MacPhee, Stanley Robertson and Sheila Stewart.

-I’ve told stories at various events and hearths in Scotland and beyond, from Wilderness Festival to Fire in the Mountain, Hackney’s Experimental Storytelling Bazaar to Artspace in Edinburgh with Lyra Theatre.
-In 2018 I will be hosting the Bardic Fire at ScapaFest in Argyll.
+I’ve told stories at various events and hearths in Scotland and beyond, from Wilderness Festival to Fire in the Mountain, Doune the Rabbit Hole to the Hackney Bazaar.
+In 2019 I will be hosting the Bardic Fire at ScapaFest in Argyll.